Stuart Forster visits the Pizza Punks Newcastle restaurant in North East England.

 Hand-pulled to a diameter of approximately 12 inches, both pizzas proved tasty with light bases.
 Despite being an unusual combination, the spiciness and other flavours of my creation were well-balanced.
 With a hoppy, floral Digital IPA from Yeastie Boys it went down well.

 All told, I enjoyed my visit to Pizza Punks.
 The pizzas proved good and are modestly priced.
-There’s a high probability I’ll be back.
+I’ll be back as these really are contenders for the best pizza in Newcastle accolade.

 Pizza Punks Newcastle (tel.
 0191 230 0777) is at 34-40 Grey Street, Newcastle upon Tyne, NE1 6AE.
 You can see the restaurant’s opening times and view the food and drinks menus online.